YuxinZou/BBM/README.md

-# BBM
+# OpenCV_lab
-this is my code for lecture BBM
+this is my code for OpenCV Lab